 Bureau of Indian Standards (BIS) have not yet defined any specifications for IPTV Set Top Box.
-Clause 9 emphasises use of equipments standardized by BIS in cable television network however, does not explicitly prohibits any element/device/equipment not standardized by BIS.
+Clause 9 emphasises use of equipments standardized by BIS in cable television network however, does not explicitly prohibits any element/device/ equipment not standardized by BIS.
 Therefore till BIS comes out with IPTV Set Top Box specifications, cable operators will be within their rights to provide IPTV using existing set top boxes.
+It will be worth mentioning here that International Telecom Union (ITU) under their recommendations J700 has finalized specifications for IPTV.
 BIS may also be requested to look into it and expedite standardization of IPTV Set Top Box specifications to help cable operators while designing their IPTV networks.

-- 3.1.18 Some of the stakeholders suggested that there should be separate license for IPTV services, as administering the same service provided by two different sets of players by two different regulators is a cumbersome task.
+3.1.18 Some of the stakeholders have also suggested that there should be separate license for IPTV services, as administering the same service provided by two different sets of players by two different regulators is a cumbersome task.
 The service should be brought under single legislation and be administered by single agency for effective moderation.
-Here it is important to mention that in the era of convergence defining service specific licenses will be a very narrow vision and will throttle the advantage of convergence. - 3.1.19 The phenomenon of "Convergence" is the driver in the triad-technology market and policy.
+Here it is important to mention that in the era of convergence defining service specific licenses will be a very narrow vision and will throttle the advantage of convergence.

+- 3.1.19 The phenomenon of "Convergence" is the driver in the triad technology, market and policy.
 In span of about 12 years, radical advances in technology, market institutions, forward looking government policies and regulatory policy backed with sinews of competition have transformed telecommunication sector.
 The need of the hour is to have a regulatory framework that foster innovation, investment and affordable access.
 Any forward looking analysis in the context of ongoing convergence must be technologically neutral, given the type of dynamic changes that may result from future delivery of services based on different technologies. - 3.1.20 IPTV service is neutral to access network.
 It is considered as content delivery service over carriage networks governed by their respective Acts/ licenses.
 It can be provided by the telecom operators using telecom network as well as cable operators using cable network.
 The carriage of IPTV, if it is carried and delivered by a telecom service provider, will have to be regulated under appropriate telecom license and if it is carried and delivered by a cable TV operator, then it will have to be regulated under Cable Television Network (Regulation) Act 1995.
 Concerns have been raised regarding area of operation.
 Since carriage is being regulated under specific license/ registration, the area of operation will also be the same as defined in such licenses/registration.
 Accordingly any violation/breach of the provisions of the respective Acts/ License/ Registration/ Permissions by IPTV service providers will have to be dealt by designated agencies which are responsible for administering such Acts/ License/ Registration/ Permissions.